-19. External Assurance
+20. External Assurance

-- 19.1 The College commissions an external assurance review of controls over subcontracting, aligned to our ESFA risk rating.
+The College commissions an external assurance review of controls over subcontracting, aligned to our ESFA risk rating.
 The assurance review is undertaken by the external auditors.
-The next College audit is planned for 2025/2026, excluding any independent audit from the DfE or other external agencies. - 19.2 If the DFE does not receive the auditor's report on the subcontracting standard by the 31st July on any given year that it is expected, the College as the lead provider will be deemed as non-compliant if no subcontracting report on the subcontractor is provided by this date and funding may be affected/delayed.
+The College's next audit is planned for 2025-26, excluding any independent audit from the DfE or other external agencies.

+If DFE does not receive the auditor's report on the subcontracting standard by the 31st of July on any given year that it is expected, the College as the lead provider will be deemed as non-compliant if no subcontracting report on the subcontractor is provided by this date and funding may be affected/delayed.

-20. Glossary
+21. Glossary